 The EOC is activated in certain emergency events to coordinate site support and manage all non-site activities.
-The Burnaby Campus has three locations that have been identified for EOC set up and the Downtown Campus has one location.
-The EOC is responsible for the following items:

-- Notifying response agencies and coordinating the activities of the various departments and organizations, which are essential to effectively respond to, and recover from, the emergency event - Providing policy direction and support to Incident Commanders and site personnel - Acting as an information clearing house by collecting as much information as possible on the status of the emergency event - Verifying the information, prioritizing, evaluating, summarizing, disseminating, displaying and acting upon required needs - Establishing priorities, based on all the information gathered, and developing action plans that complement and enhance the response taken at the site level - Obtaining, coordinating and managing payment of any additional resources (both personnel and equipment) needed to support site activity
+The EOC is responsible for:

-Communicating emergency information and warnings to the general public and for developing and distributing public information materials
+- Notifying response agencies and coordinating the activities of the various departments and organizations, which are essential to effectively respond to, and recover from, the emergency event; - Providing policy direction and support to Incident Commanders and site personnel; - Acting as an information clearing house by collecting as much information as possible on the status of the emergency event; - Verifying the information, prioritizing, evaluating, summarizing, disseminating, displaying and acting upon required needs; - Establishing priorities, based on all the information gathered, and developing action plans that complement and enhance the response taken at the site level; - Obtaining, coordinating and managing payment of any additional resources (both personnel and equipment) needed to support site activity; - Communicating emergency information and warnings to the general public and for developing and distributing public information materials.